daid/TITAN/README.md

 * 2x LM8UU bearings
 * 1x Ultimaker Hotend
 * 1x Ultimaker bowden tube
 * T5 timing belt.
-Multiple lengths cut from 2x 10T5/800 (You need a total of 6 belts of 5mm width)
+Multiple lengths cut from 2x 10T5/800 (You need a total of 6 belts of 5mm width, so you need to cut the 10T5 belts in half trough the center)
 * 4x NEMA14 motor.
 1400 g-cm (20 oz-in)
+* 8x 626ZZ bearings

 Not yet defined:
 * Screws (lots of M3 screws)